Understanding these core concepts will help you build effective Plot Twists.

 See the Built-in Tools Guide for complete documentation.

-See Building Custom Tools to create your own.
+See Building Connectors to create your own.

 Use the build() method to declare which tools your twist needs: